itsDustin/rubocop-ci/README.md

 # Rubocop for CI

 Run rubocop on your CI.
 Also runs scss-lint now.
 And coffeelint.
 And slim-lint.
+And standard.

 ## Usage